Search Results

 • A medicine used to treat high blood pressure (metoprolol).

-GLANDY with food and drink
+Glandy with food and drink

-GLANDY should be taken with or shortly after food.
+Glandy should be taken with or shortly after food.

 Pregnancy, breast-feeding and fertility

 If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.
-GLANDY has not been tested in pregnant women.
-In case of pregnancy, your doctor may decide to modify your treatment, as GLANDY might harm the unborn baby.
-It is not known whether GLANDY is excreted in human milk.
-Your doctor will discuss with you if you should discontinue either breastfeeding or treatment with GLANDY.

 Driving and using machines

-GLANDY contains lactose
+Glandy contains lactose

 If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicinal product.

+Always take this medicine exactly as your doctor or pharmacist has told you.
 Check with your doctor or pharmacist if you are unsure.
-Your doctor will tell you how much GLANDY you must take.
+Your doctor will tell you how much Glandy you must take.

 Your doctor will take regular blood samples during treatment to monitor your progress and will adjust your dose if necessary.

-If you are being treated for secondary hyperparathyroidism The usual starting dose for GLANDY is 30 mg (one tablet) once per day.
+The usual starting dose for Glandy is 30 mg (one tablet) once per day.

 If you are being treated for parathyroid cancer or primary hyperparathyroidism

-The usual starting dose for GLANDY is 30 mg (one tablet) twice per day.
+The usual starting dose for Glandy is 30 mg (one tablet) twice per day.

-If you take more GLANDY than you should
+If you take more Glandy than you should

+If you take more Glandy than you should you must contact your doctor immediately.
 Possible signs of overdose include numbness or tingling around the mouth, muscle aches or cramps and seizures.

-If you forget to take GLANDY
+If you forget to take Glandy

-Do not take a double dose to make up for a forgotten dose.
-If you have forgotten a dose of GLANDY, you should take your next dose as normal.
 If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-Like all medicines, this medicine can cause side effects, although not everybody gets them.
-If you start to get numbness or tingling around the mouth, muscle aches or cramps and seizures you should tell you doctor immediately.
-These may be signs that your calcium levels are too low (hypocalcaemia).
+• If you start to get numbness or tingling around the mouth, muscle aches or cramps and seizures, these may be signs that your calcium levels are too low (hypocalcaemia).

 Very common: may affect more than 1 in 10 people